MicrosoftDocs/windows-itpro-docs/windows/plan/deploy-windows-10-in-a-school.md

 If you have Intune, you can deploy Windows Store apps after you deploy Windows 10, as described in the [Deploy apps by using Intune](#deploy-apps-by-using-intune) section.
 This method provides granular deployment of Windows Store apps, and you can use it for ongoing management of Windows Store apps.
 This is the preferred method of deploying and managing Windows Store apps.<br/><br/>

 In addition, you must prepare your environment for sideloading (deploying) Windows Store apps.
-For more information about how to:
+For more information about how to:<br/><br/>
 <ul>
 <li>Prepare your environment for sideloading, see [Sideload LOB apps in Windows 10](https://technet.microsoft.com/en-us/itpro/windows/deploy/sideload-apps-in-windows-10).</li>
 <li>Create an MDT application, see [Create a New Application in the Deployment Workbench](https://technet.microsoft.com/en-us/library/dn759415.aspx#CreateaNewApplicationintheDeploymentWorkbench).</li>